 The FST modules have all been designed with clearly stated learning outcomes including

-The development of the Programme over the last seven years has attempted to provide the following stakeholder benefits:
+The development of the Programme since 1999 has attempted to provide the following stakeholder benefits:

 the students - to maximise opportunities for academic study and career development in the area of food science and technology